SixArm/mast-cell-help/topics/glutathione/index.md

 It's important to note that while glutathione can be obtained from dietary sources (such as fruits, vegetables, and some animal products), the majority of glutathione in the body is synthesized within cells.
 However, certain factors, including aging, chronic illness, and environmental exposures, can lead to decreased glutathione levels in the body.

 Supplementation with glutathione is a subject of interest, particularly for people with certain medical conditions or those seeking to enhance antioxidant defenses.
 However, oral glutathione supplements may have limited bioavailability, and their effectiveness is a topic of ongoing research.
-In some cases, healthcare providers may recommend other compounds, such as N-acetylcysteine (NAC), to support glutathione levels indirectly.
+In some cases, healthcare providers may recommend other compounds, such as N-acetyl cysteine (NAC), to support glutathione levels indirectly.

 Before considering glutathione supplementation, it is advisable to consult with a healthcare provider, as they can help assess your specific health needs and provide guidance on the most appropriate approach to support antioxidant and detoxification functions in your body.